Albie Morkel: T20 franchise cricket

 Albie played for the Chennai Super Kings since the inaugural season of the Indian Premier League where he had a very successful tournament as an all-rounder.

 He is one of the regular names in the overseas four of the playing XI.
 Morkel's big-hitting abilities and consistent bowling performances has been one of the key reasons of the Super Kings' successful run in the Indian Premier League.
 In the 2010 IPL, he struck a record third-wicket partnership in the tournament along with Murali Vijay against the Rajasthan Royals.
 At the 2012 Indian Premier League, he was the winner of the Super Sixes tournament, with a distance of 105m.

 Morkel was retained by Chennai for the fourth edition of the Indian Premier League.

 On 12 April 2012, in the Chepauk stadium at Chennai, he hit 28 runs in one over of Virat Kohli's bowling which ultimately brought victory to Chennai Super Kings from a no win position after chasing a massive total of 206 in the match against Royal Challengers Bangalore.
 Such exploits with the bat and his useful bowling gained him immense popularity and recognition and made him a household name among the Super Kings' fans.

 He was purchased by the Royal Challengers Bangalore for ₹2,40,00,000 ahead of the 2014 season.

 He was purchased by the Delhi Daredevils for ₹30,00,000 ahead of the 2015 season.

 On 9 April 2015 he hit 73 runs off 55 balls against his former team the Chennai Super Kings with eight fours and one six at Chennai.
 Delhi in the end fell short by one run in a close game.

 He represented Rising Pune Supergiant for the 2016 Indian Premier League season.

 In October 2018, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.

 Personal life

 Albie hails from an Afrikaner family, who are big cricket fans.
 Albie was born to Albert and Mariana Morkel as the second of three children; Morné Morkel is the youngest; his older brother, Malan also played cricket.
 Albie is married to his childhood crush, Marthmari (née Groenewald).
-Their son, Albertus Johannes "AJ" Morkel was born on 1 December 2009 sharing his birthday with new West Indies Cricket Team Test captain Kraigg Braithwaite and the their daughter Cara Morkel was born on 4 June 2011.
+Their son, Albertus Johannes "AJ" Morkel was born on 1 December 2009 sharing his birthday with new West Indies Cricket Team Test captain Kraigg Braithwaite and their daughter Cara Morkel was born on 4 June 2011.
 The family lives in Pretoria.
 Prior to marriage, he used to live with his brother Morné and teammate AB de Villiers in Pretoria.

+On 22 December 2016 while playing cricket during a holiday at Mossel Bay, Albie found a piece of debris that several believe is from Malaysia Airlines Flight 370.
+This was reported on 24 December, and it is believed to be a trailing edge from the flap segment that was found in June 2016 at Kojani, Pemba Island in Tanzania.